-On the other side of the Transcontinental Railroad, there was the Union Pacific company, whose task was to begin at the Missouri River in Omaha, Nebraska, and work westward.
+On the other side of the country, there was the Union Pacific company.
+Its task was to begin at the Missouri River in Omaha, Nebraska, and work westward.
 Thomas Durant was named Vice President of the Union Pacific Railroad and oversaw the project.

 Although their counterparts in Sacramento began in 1863, the Union Pacific was delayed until after the Civil War ended.
 Their construction work on the railroad finally started in Omaha in 1865.

 The majority of workers for the Union Pacific company were Irish immigrants.
 Many of the laborers were Civil War veterans and as well as some African American laborers.